etrepum/etrepum.github.com/_posts/bob.pythonmac.org/2013-11-07-getting-started-with-haskell.md

 <h1 id="install-cabal-dev">Install Cabal-dev (sandbox build tool)</h1>

-UPDATE: See [Getting Started with Haskell (Nov 2013)] for updated info on Cabal's new sandbox feature.

 [Cabal-dev](https://github.com/creswick/cabal-dev) is a tool that helps you sandbox installation of Haskell software.
 It is similar in purpose to virtualenv for Python or rvm for Ruby, but the usage is quite a bit different.
 This is the tool that will save you from "Cabal Hell", where you can't install a package because some other package you have installed has conflicting dependencies.

 Use `cabal-dev` instead of just `cabal` to build stuff whenever possible.
 The major trade-off is that you will spend (a lot) more time compiling packages that you already have installed somewhere else (and waste some disk), but this is almost certainly a fair trade.